Huggzz/Enclosure-of-Lyapunov-exponents/README.md

-# Lyapunov-exponents-with-the-adjoint-method
+# Enclosure-of-Lyapunov-exponents
-Code associated to the paper
+Code associated to the paper "Rigorous enclosure of Lyapunov exponents"